gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 ### -DelegatedUser
 Note: Applies to the unified labeling client only.

-Use this parameter to specify a user account in Azure AD that sets the user context to download label policies with labels from your labeling management center.
+Use this parameter to specify a user account in Azure AD that sets the user context to download label policies with sensitivity labels from your labeling management center.

-If this account needs to reprotect files, remove protection from files, or inspect protected files, consider making it a [super user](https://docs.microsoft.com/azure/information-protection/configure-super-users) for Azure Information Protection.
+If this account needs to reprotect files, remove protection from files, or inspect protected files, make it a [super user](https://docs.microsoft.com/azure/information-protection/configure-super-users) for Azure Information Protection.

 ```yaml
 Type: String